Antoun Saadeh: Syrian Social Nationalist Party

 As envisioned by Saadeh and the SSNP, "Natural Syria" includes modern Syria, Lebanon, Israel, Palestine, Jordan, Iraq, Kuwait, Cyprus, the Sinai Peninsula, the Ahvaz region of Iran, and Cilicia in southern Anatolia.

 The SSNP "Zawbaa" (Vortex, Tempest) is a glyph combining the Muslim crescent and the Christian cross, derived from Mesopotamian art.
 It symbolizes the blood shed by martyrs that makes the wheel of history whirl forward, dissipating the surrounding darkness (representing sectarianism, Ottoman occupation, and the colonial oppression that followed).
 Within the party, Saadeh gained a cult of personality and at the same time, Saadeh was named the party leader for life.
 However, according to Haytham, Saadeh stated that European fascism didn't influence him.
 Haytham claims that Saadeh's Syrian Social Nationalist ideology aimed at opposite ends.

-Saadeh rejected Pan-Arabism (the idea that the speakers of the Arabic language form a single, unified nation) and argued instead for the creation of the state of United Syrian Nation or Natural Syria, encompassing the Fertile Crescent, making up a Syrian homeland that "extends from the Taurus range in the northwest and the Zagros mountains in the northeast to the Suez Canal and the Red Sea in the south and includes the Sinai Peninsula and the Gulf of Aqaba, and from the Syrian Sea in the west (namely the eastern basin of the Mediterranean facing the Levant coastlines), including the island of Cyprus, to the arch of the Arabian Desert and the Persian Gulf in the east."
+Saadeh rejected Pan-Arabism (the idea that the speakers of the Arabic language form a single, unified nation) and argued instead for the creation of the state of United Syrian Nation or Natural Syria, encompassing the Fertile Crescent, making up a Syrian homeland that "extends from the Taurus range in the northwest and the Zagros mountains in the northeast to the Suez Canal and the Red Sea in the south and includes the Sinai Peninsula and the Gulf of Aqaba, and from the Syrian Sea in the west, including the island of Cyprus, to the arch of the Arabian Desert and the Persian Gulf in the east."
 (Kader, H. A.)

 Film in Arabic about Saadeh's return to Lebanon.

 Saadeh rejected both language and religion as defining characteristics of a nation and argued that nations develop through the common development of people inhabiting a specific geographical region.
 Thus, he was a strong opponent of Arab nationalism and Pan-Islamism.
 He argued that Syria was historically, culturally, and geographically distinct from the rest of the Arab world, which he divided into four parts.
 He traced Syrian history as a distinct entity back to the Phoenicians, Canaanites, Assyrians, Babylonians etc. and argued that Syrianism transcended religious distinctions.

 Saadeh himself denied these claims of alleged National Socialist and Fascist ideology of his party.
 During a 1935 speech, Saadeh said: "I want to use this opportunity to say that the system of the Syrian Social Nationalist Party is neither a Hitlerite nor a Fascist one, but a pure social nationalist one.
 It is not based on useless imitation, but is instead the result of an authentic invention – which is a virtue of our people".